Point Blank (Bonfire album)

 Point Blank is the third album by the hard rock band Bonfire.
 It was released in 1989 on the label BMG International.
 During the recording sessions of this album, Hans Ziller was fired from the band, but the album features 10 songs written by him as well as 3 that feature him playing.
 Freddy Curci from Alias, Sheriff and Zion also contributed to additional backing vocals for this album.
 Originally, the band had recorded 30 songs and settled on 17 tracks for the album.

-It entered the UK album charts on 21 October 1989, and reached number 74; it was only in the chart for 1 week.
+It entered the UK album charts on 21 October 1989, and reached number 74; it was only in the chart for 1 week..
+At the end of 1989, the album sold nearly 350,000 copies worldwide, most of them in Europe.